wrightsamuel/gastric_tcr_analysis/README.md

 Full scRNA-seq data from the patient cohort are deposited in the European Nucleotide Archive (ENA) under accession PRJEB60680 and these data will be provided upon reasonable written request for academic use and within the limitations of the clinical trial informed consent and general data protection regulations.

 Annotations and UMAP coordinates for full scRNA-seq data are available in the misc_data folder.
+For particular analyses, it is necessary to use a cell_counts_by_sample.csv object, which can be found in the misc_data folder as well.
+For particular analyses, the TR scores for each cell are needed, which are calculated per-cell in the tcells_UCell_TRsig_scored.csv file, which are included for simplicity but are calculated using the 11122024_tr_spectra_score.ipynb notebook in the supp_only folder.
+The 11122024_tr_spectra_score.ipynb notebook uses supplementary tables from the Spectra paper (Kunes RZ, et al. Nat Biotechnol.
+2024 Jul;42(7):1084-1095. doi: 10.1038/s41587-023-01940-3.), which can be accessed publicly by downloaded the supplementary tables .xlsx file from the publication.

 Environment/package versions used for analysis are available in the python38.yml in this repository.

 ## Figure 1

-Fig. 1B-C: Use 20260328_umap_heatmap.ipynb and read in full scRNA-seq data with annotations and UMAP coordinates as adata object in second cell, and subset to only the following cell type annotations: 'T naive/early memory Cell', 'GZMK+ CD8 T progenitor ex Cell', 'CD8 Tem Cell', 'Tactiv Cell', 'CD8 HSP T cell', 'CD8 T naive/early memory Cell', 'CD4 T naive/early memory Cell', 'CD8 Cytotoxic T Cell', 'Tprolif Cell', 'Treg', 'Tc17', 'Terminal CD8 Tex Cell', 'Th17/Tc17', 'gd T Cell', 'NKT', 'Th17', 'Tnaive Cell', 'NK'.
+Fig. 1B-C: Use 20260328_umap_heatmap.ipynb and read in full scRNA-seq data with annotations and UMAP coordinates as adata object in second cell, and subset to only the following cell type annotations: 'CD8 Cytotoxic T Cell', 'CD8 HSP T cell', 'CD8 Tem Cell', 'GZMK+ CD8 T progenitor ex Cell', 'NK', 'NKT', 'T naive/early memory Cell', 'Tactiv Cell', 'Tc17', 'Terminal CD8 Tex Cell', 'Th17', 'Th17/Tc17', 'Tprolif Cell', 'Treg', 'gd T Cell'.

 Fig. 1D-E: Use 20251123_milo.ipynb and read in full scRNA-seq data with annotations as adata_tnk object appearing in second cell (adata_tcr object in third cell is not necessary).
 Do not run the fifth as this was used for sensitivity analysis and does not reflect correct progression assignments.